Skip to Content

 Veterans and Mesothelioma

 The U.S. government used asbestos in military facilities and equipment for many years.
 This put veterans at risk of exposure to this dangerous material.
-Veterans exposed to asbestos fibers are at risk of developing related illnesses.
+Veterans exposed to asbestos fibers are at risk of developing asbestos-related illnesses.
 Veterans may develop conditions such as mesothelioma, lung cancer and asbestosis, among others.

 Few VA medical centers offer the most effective treatment options for mesothelioma.
 The Veterans Community Care Program helps service members access quality healthcare despite these challenges.